-To analyze the conditions for choosing an invoice currency, Bacchetta and van Wincoop (2002a) assumed the changes in the money supply in the home and foreign countries as the source of uncertainty, then extended the above-noted partial equilibrium model to a two-country, general equilibrium model by adding the following assumptions: (1) variances of the money supply in both countries are identical; (2) money is held under a cash-in-advance (CIA) constraint34 and real consumption in both countries also changes with the money supply; and (3) demand for each product is affected both by changes in the exchange rate and changes in real consumption, while the labor supply changes in response to changes in the demand for each good.
+To analyze the conditions for choosing an invoice currency, Bacchetta and van Wincoop (2002a) assumed the changes in the money supply in the home and foreign countries as the source of uncertainty, then extended the above-noted partial equilibrium model to a two-country, general equilibrium model by adding the following assumptions: (1) variances of the money supply in both countries are identical, (2) money is held under a CIA (cash-in-advance) constraint34 and real consumption in both countries also changes with the money supply; and (3) demand for each product is affected both by changes in the exchange rate and changes in real consumption, while the labor supply changes in response to changes in the demand for each good.
 In this model, the equilibrium exchange rate is determined by the ratio of the home country's money supply to the foreign country's money supply.

-Using the above framework, Bacchetta and van Wincoop (2002a) compared the expected utility from profits under the PCP and LCP cases, under both nominal wage rigidity and real wage rigidity, to study the choice between the home country's currency and the trading partner's currency.
+Using the above framework, Bacchetta and van Wincoop compared the expected utility from profits under the PCP and LCP cases, under both nominal wage rigidity and real wage rigidity, to study the choice between the home country's currency and the invoice currency if competitive pressures on these firms were low (the price elasticity of demand for its product were low), as in the monopoly model.
+In this case, the exchange rate pass-through to import prices is 100% and the pass-through to the consumer price index is 0%.